 Key Takeaways

-- Negative gearing would generally be limited to new residential builds from 1 July 2027.
+- Negative gearing will generally be limited to newly built residential properties purchased from 1 July 2027.

-- Property losses appear likely to be offset against other residential property income within a portfolio.
+- Property losses can continue to offset other residential property income within a portfolio.

-- Losses may no longer be available to offset salary and wage income.
+- Losses from affected properties can no longer reduce salary and other non-property income.

 Will negative gearing be abolished?